atticus-lv/RenderNode/README.md

 + Scripts

-    > Excute the python code that type in when rendering/view this task
+    > Excute the python code when rendering/view this task

     ![image-20201204111003118](./img/image-20201204111003118.png)